Natural Health

 Back to ArticlesArticles

 Because the possibility of Alzheimer’s disease is so frightening, it’s natural to wonder about your chances of developing this brain-destroying condition – and what you can do about reducing your risk.
-Well, it turns out that as researchers focus on uncovering physical factors that influence brain health and Alzheimer’s risk, they’re also finding that those factors are not written in stone.
+It turns out that as researchers focus on uncovering physical factors that influence brain health and Alzheimer’s risk, they’re also finding that those factors are not set in stone.
 New research confirms what we’ve often reported in this newsletter – that to a large degree, you can take the fate of your brain into your own hands and whittle down the odds that your mental powers will dim as you get older.
-One of the latest studies in this area reveals specific ways that your risk for Alzheimer’s disease is influenced by your lifestyle.
+One of the latest studies in this area reveals specific ways that your lifestyle influences your risk for Alzheimer’s disease.
 Researchers examined 21 years of health information gathered on 1,588 people who were taking part in research for the Rush Memory and Aging Project.
 These people had MRI scans of their brains performed periodically, they underwent a wide range of blood tests and other medical analyses, and they took yearly quizzes to measure memory recall and other cognitive abilities.
 As part of the research, the scientists compiled what is called a “Framingham General Cardiovascular Risk Score” for every participant in the study.
 This algorithm is derived from the long-term Framingham study of heart health.
 This method of gauging risk takes into account a person’s age, gender, whether they smoke, their blood pressure, the hypertension medication they may be taking, whether or not they have diabetes, and other factors affecting whether they’ll have a heart attack or some other cardiovascular problem in the future.

 Your Heart Health is Related to Your Memory Health